No2Pads, a simple Notepad clone

 There are also a set of signals available, such as `.copyAvailable` to update the UI when these operations are possible.
 You can use these to enable and disable buttons when they can't be used.

-To complete a working text editor we need to be able to open and save files we're working on.
-There are no built-in handlers for doing this, but we can construct a simple slots ourselves, and trigger then using menubar actions as before.
+To complete a working text editor we need to be able to open and save files.
+There are no built-in handlers for doing this, but we can construct simple slots ourselves, and trigger them using menubar actions as before.

-First we define file_open method, which when run uses QFileDialog.getOpenFileName to display a platform file open dialog.
-The selected path is then used to open the file (using Python file context).
+First we define the file_open method.
+When called, it uses QFileDialog.getOpenFileName to display a platform-native file open dialog.
+The selected path is then used to open the file using a Python file context manager.

 If that completes without throwing any errors, we set the contents to the text editor widget.
 Finally, we store the file path (so Save writes to the correct place) and update the window title.